formkit/docs-content/api-reference/formkit-validation.md

 ### FormKitValidationRule

 Signature for a generic validation rule.
-It accepts an input, often a string but validation rules should be able to accept any input type, and returns a boolean indicating whether or not it passed validation.
+It accepts an input — often a string — but should be able to accept any input type, and returns a boolean indicating whether or not it passed validation.

 ```typescript
 type FormKitValidationRule = {